 The Boxer has been one of the more popular dog breeds in America – nearly cracking into the top 10.
 They’re intelligent, loyal, and hard working dogs.
 You could say they have it all!
 But do you know what these dogs were actually bred for?

 Developed in Germany over 200 years ago, Boxers were initially bred to be bull-baiting dogs.
 They later transitioned into canine assistants for butchers in slaughterhouses.
-Even after coming to the United States, Boxers continued to be multi-purpose working dogs, though they’re mainly kept as a loving family pets today.
+And even after coming to the United States, Boxers continued to be multi-purpose working dogs, though they’re mainly kept as a loving family pets today.

 The Boxer has many ancestors such as the Bulldog, Bullenbeisser and the Mastiff.
 All of which, were crucial components in developing the ultimate working dog.
 Let’s look into the history of the Boxer to learn more about their breeding purpose.

 The Boxer is a dog that’s full of energy, often giving off a cheerful vibe.
 They are playful yet intelligent, and dogs that prefer company.
 The unwavering loyalty and companionship are what Boxer owners love the most about this breed.

 Boxers make great pets for large families with busy households.
 And as long as they receive plenty of exercise, these adaptable dogs will be happy in any home environment – be it a city apartment or a large country farmhouse.

 My childhood boxer was a sweet and dainty female who would check each room at night before going to sleep.
 She made sure everyone was where they should be.– Frabjousday (Dog Forums)